bediger4000/Self-replicating-go/README.md

     }
 ````

 Note that the "something" string is a back-quoted string.
-We can put newlines, double quotes, whatever in it, and the Go compiler will just create an identical string literal.
+We can put newlines,
+double quotes, whatever in it,
+and the Go compiler will just create an identical string literal.

-If we use the "%q" format specification, we won't have to worry about "escape hell" when we write the contents of `h`.
+If we use the "%q" format specification, we won't have to worry about "escaping hell"
+when we write the contents of `h`.
 The contents of `h` are going to be a `fmt.Printf()` format string.
 We know we have to have the program output the "boilerplate" Go.

 ## Step 2 - Initial format string